Type–length–value: Other ways of representing data

-ASN.1 specifies several TLV-based encoding rules (BER, DER), as well as non-TLV based ones (PER, XER).
+ASN.1 specifies several TLV-based encoding rules (BER, DER), as well as non-TLV based ones (PER, XER, JSON Encoding Rules).
+The TLV-based rules can be parsed without knowing the possible members of the message, while the non-TLV/static PER cannot.
+XER uses XML, which also allows for parsing without knowing the possible members of the message; the same applies to the JSON encoding rules.

 CSN.1 describes encoding rules using non-TLV semantics.

 More recently, XML has been used to implement messaging between different nodes in a network.
 These messages are typically prefixed with line-based text commands, such as with BEEP.